microsoft/goodpoints/goodpoints/jax/README.md

 The `serial/` package provides utilities for serialization and caching of intermediate outputs.

 ## Dependencies
-The main dependency is JAX whose install instructions can be found at [here](https://jax.readthedocs.io/en/latest/quickstart.html).
+The main dependency is JAX; the install instructions can be found at [here](https://jax.readthedocs.io/en/latest/quickstart.html).

 Additional requirements:
 - `tqdm` (progress bars)